 College of Charleston MarketPlace – TouchNethttps://secure.touchnet.com/C20590_ustores/web/store_main.jsp?STOREID=101LL

 Click here for more Detailed Registration Instructions

-Check the Lifelong Learning tab for information and registration for the Charleston Academy for Lifelong Learning (CALL) classes that will start in October.
-Check the Weekly Presentations Fall 2021 tab for this semester’s scheduled lectures.
+Check the Lifelong Learning tab for information and registration for the Charleston Academy for Lifelong Learning (CALL) classes that start each semester.
+Check the Weekly Presentations Spring 2022 tab for this semester’s scheduled lectures.
 The Events Calendar tab is the portal for more detailed information on all CCR activities, past, present and future, plus other events of possible interest in and around Charleston.